|

 Menu Flowers

-A simple page exploring creative and interesting ways to practice
+A simple—and very early— page exploring creative and

-some otherwise tedious table design techniques.
+interesting ways to practice some tedious table design techniques.

 - Articles About My Work

-place to collect references to mentions of my stuff in the press.
+place to collect references to mentions of my stuff in the press

+was needed.
 So, here it shall go. :-)

 Continuous Improvement